Skip to content

 Added in version 1.7.31

-For DataFlux Func, since subscribers run in the server service but functions run in the worker service, the subscription processing speed includes two parts: message reception speed and function execution speed.
+For DataFlux Func, since subscribers run in the server service but functions run in the worker service, subscription processing speed consists of two parts: subscription message reception speed and subscription function execution speed.

-If the number of subscribed messages is not large, but each message processing is complex and time-consuming, then you need to increase the number of worker to ensure timely message processing.
+If the volume of subscribed messages is not large, but each message processing is complex and time-consuming, then you need to increase the number of worker instances to ensure timely message processing.

-If the number of subscribed messages is huge, you need to increase both the number of server and worker, and set the subscriber to "Multiple Subscriptions" mode.
+If the volume of subscribed messages is huge, you need to increase the number of both server and worker instances and set the subscriber to "Multiple Subscriptions" mode.

-For information on how to scale the system, please refer to Deployment and Maintenance / Architecture, Scaling, and Resource Limiting.
+For information on how to perform system scaling, please refer to Deployment and Maintenance / Architecture, Scaling, and Resource Limiting.

 8. Subscription Limitations